DrorHarari/keypirinha-ppl/README.md

 Info <tab> <name> [<tab-to-select-actions-or-enter-for-default>
 ```

-In most cases it is be enough to just type the action followed by a tab and name.
+In most cases it is enough to just type the action followed by a tab and name.
 If typing the action name does not find it, you may need just one time to prefix it with Ppl: - for example:
 ```
 Ppl: Call <tab> <name> [<tab-to-select-actions-or-enter-for-default>
 ```